Dupont Circle: Transportation

 Dupont Circle is served by the Dupont Circle station on the Red Line of the Washington Metro.
 There are two entrances: north of the circle at Q Street NW and south of the circle at 19th Street NW.
 The northern entrance is framed by a quote from Walt Whitman's 1865 poem, "The Wound-Dresser", that was carved into the entrance in 2007 and echoes the AIDS crisis of the 1980s and 1990s.

 Annual neighborhood events

 Capital Pride

 Capital Pride is an annual LGBT pride festival held each June in Washington.
 As of 2007, the festival is the fourth-largest LGBT pride event in the United States, with over 200,000 people in attendance.
+As of 2025, attendance has reached up to 700,000.
 The Capital Pride parade takes place annually on Saturday during the festival and travels through the streets of the neighborhood.
 Dupont Circle is host to the parade, and the street festival is held in Penn Quarter.